gunjankabra/DocasCodeExam/Setting up your IBM Cloud account.md

 You receive notifications when you reach 80%, 90%, and 100% of the spending thresholds that you specify.
 Enter the dollar amount to set a spending threshold when you set up your spending notification.
 For more information, see [Setting spending notifications](https://cloud.ibm.com/docs/billing-usage?topic=billing-usage-spending).

+# Step 7: Set up access

+IAM access groups provide a way for you to quickly and easily assign access to multiple resources in your account at one time.

+1. Create an access group.

+   a.
+Go to **Manage > Access (IAM) > Access Groups** in the IBM Cloud console.

+   b.
+Click **Create**.

+   c.
+Enter a name for your group, and click Create.
+For example, if you know multiple users in your account need to be able to apply subscription codes, track usage, or perform other billed-related tasks, you might name your group '''Billing-Editor-Access'''.

+2. Assign access to the group.